Wikimedia Commons | Photo by Daniel Case

-Located only an hour and 20 minutes north of New York City, Millbrook has long been a destination for city residents to migrate to in order to enjoy a peaceful weekend or a summer in the country.
+Located approximately an hour and 20 minutes north of New York City, Millbrook has long been a destination for city residents to migrate in order to enjoy a peaceful weekend or a summer in the country.
 Surrounded by farms galore and rolling hills, Millbrook was also home to Timothy Leary when he lived on the Hitchcock Estate during the psychedelic age and Bennett College when it was up and running.
 The one-stoplight town is a hidden gem full of history.

 On warmer days, Millbrook comes to life as locals and city residents relax and unwind at the stores and restaurants that line Franklin Avenue.
 Take a peek at our guide to the town, then get started on a plan of your own.

 From the time the doors open to the time they close, customers stream in and out of this tiny café on the main street of the village, grabbing their regular orders of coffee and refreshing beverages.
-Babette’s prides itself on using local, seasonal ingredients in its treats and offers gluten free and vegan options for breakfast and lunch.
+Babette’s prides itself on using local, seasonal ingredients in its treats and offers gluten-free and vegan options for breakfast and lunch.
 Be sure to grab one of the lemon cookies – they’re a delight for kids and adults alike.

 3293 Franklin Ave

 Don’t forget to bring a bag with you because you will want to take home lots of local produce and products from your excursion.
 Located in a municipal parking lot across from the Millbrook Bank, the market hosts more than 20 vendors who offer everything from granola to goat cheese to pickles on a stick.
-Enjoy live music and raffles as you peruse the stands.
+Enjoy live music and raffles as you peruse the stands during the May-October season.
 If you’re a repeat visitor, you will more than likely see some familiar faces, as local attendees look forward to the market each week.
 The market has even influenced some locals to open up their own booths to sell their signature creations.

 3263 Franklin Ave

 If you are an antique lover, you’re in luck.
 The main street of the village is home to multiple antique shops.
-The Millbrook Antiques Mall is perhaps the most well known of the antique shops, and boasts three stories worth of antiques at all price points.
+The Millbrook Antiques Mall is perhaps the most well-known of the antique shops, and boasts three stories worth of antiques at all price points.
 Walk down the street toward the entrance to the village and you will find Juniper, a newly opened boutique.
 Run by a local photographer, Juniper offers home decorations, accessories, children’s toys, and even the opportunity to book a photography session with the owner.